gbfrancisco/gbfrancisco.github.io/essays/unleashing-the-sherlock-within-us.md

 <img class="ui medium right floated image" src="../images/Newport.jpg">

-From the author (and Computer Scientist) Cal Newport, deep work is the intense concentration when tackling on a given task.
-It is the type of focus that requires absolute attention to your work, avoiding all forms of distractions (including music, so sorry music fans...).
+Dr. Cal Newport, the author of the book *Deep Work*, emphatically claims that deep work is the state of intense, unhindered concentration that people undergo when tackling on a given task.
+It is the type of focus that requires absolute attention to your work, avoiding all forms of distractions (including music).
 Such complete involvement in your work allows you to create less mistakes, learn concepts faster and reduce stress despite working intensely on a short burst of time.

 <img class="ui medium right floated image" src="../images/Focus.jpg">

+## How to Perform Deep Work?

+Cal Newport states:
+> You have a finite amount of willpower that becomes depleted as you use it.

+There is always a difference between grinding work and smart work—the former is inefficient usage of energy and willpower while the latter effectively uses one's brain power to execute certain tasks in a short span of time.
+Again, the key point is to avoid all types of distractions as they would only impede any work.
+Such distractions would often lead to something called **attention residue**

+According to Newport:
+> People experiencing **attention residue** after switching tasks are likely to demonstrate poor performance on that next task

+Doing the job is only a part of the process.
+One must make sure that the surroundings is completely quiet, well-lit, and enticing for focused learners.
+One should not expect to produce quality results when half of the time, that person keeps checking Instagram or random YouTube videos.
+It is important to know that deep work is so valuable in today's modern (and easily distracted) society because it paves way for deliberate practice—the type of practice that requires long periods of dedicated time yet yields drastic results.

+## Applying it to Computer Science

 I could see this as important for Computer Science students.
 The ability to completely avoid distractions can probably expedite one's learning, particularly in this demanding field.
 Working for a long period of time while watching T.V. or playing video games tends to be significantly less efficient than working on short, uninterrupted bursts.
 Perhaps this is why Dr. Newport says deep work is turning out to be more and more valuable—in this expanding digital world, people are easily distracted from their everyday tasks.
 In Computer Science, I hope that I could also completely get rid of my distractions completely, but then again, it's another skill that I need to learn.